isc-projects/kea/doc/sphinx/arm/logging.rst

 The currently defined loggers are listed in the following table.
-The "Software Package" column of this table specifies whether the particular loggers belong to the core Kea code (open source Kea binaries and libraries), or hook libraries (open source or premium).
+The "Software Package" column of this table specifies whether the particular loggers belong to the core Kea code (open source Kea binaries and libraries), or hook libraries (open source or subscriber).

 .. tabularcolumns:: |p{0.2\linewidth}|p{0.2\linewidth}|p{0.6\linewidth}|

-.. table:: List of loggers supported by Kea servers and hook libraries shipped with Kea/premium packages
+.. table:: List of loggers supported by Kea servers and hook libraries shipped with Kea/subscriber packages
    :class: longtable
    :widths: 20 20 60